-NON-CONCESSIONAL SUPER CONTRIBUTIONS
+NON -CONCESSIONAL SUPER CONTRIBUTIONS

-If eligible and appropriate, consider utilising all or part of your 2023/24 financial year annual non-concessional contributions cap by making a non-concessional contribution for up to \$110,000 for the 2024 financial year.
-This will be increased to \$120,000 from 1 July 2024.
+If eligible and appropriate, consider utilising all or part of your 2024/25 financial year annual non-concessional contributions cap by making a non-concessional contribution for up to \$120,000 for the 2025 financial year.
+This was increased from \$110,000 on 1 July 2025.